-- 9.1.4. in the case of a household consumer an amount of R20,000 per submission; and - 9.1.5 in the case of a business consumer an amount of R50,000 per submission. - 9.2 Any amount in excess of the delegation provided for in paragraph 9.1.1 to 9.1.5 above may only be reviewed by the Committee to Monitor Debt to be written off and must be submitted together with a recommendation to Council for consideration.
+9.24.
+Any amount in excess of the delegation provided for in paragraph 9.1.4 and 9.1.5 above may only be reviewed by the Committee to Monitor Debt to be written off and must be submitted together with a recommendation to Council for consideration.